Calling time on Black Pete fun in the Netherlands

 She ends our interview with an ultimate statement: "You don't mess with black hair."

-Correction, 25 November 2013: We have amended the text to make clear that the intervention has come from a panel of experts appointed to advise the UN, not the UN itself
+Correction 25 November 2013: The text has been amended to make clear that the intervention has come from a panel of experts appointed to advise the UN, not the UN itself